joaop-mirfa/vault-common/common/Software Arch Principles/SOLID Principles/Single Reponsibility Principle.md

 The reason that a class should have one reason to change, instead of one reason to exist, is the business context in which you are building the system.

-the business context in which they are needed may necessitate them becoming one and the same.
 The key point of deciding when a class should change is not based on a purely logical separation of concepts, but rather the business’s perception of the concept.
 When the business perception and context has changed, then you have a reason to change the class

 ## Why